FunderburkM/CMEngineOptionsDocs/1-GettingStarted.md

 As mentioned in [Readme](/README.md), all our settings get loaded by the Settings Asset.
 We recommend checking [the Readme's section on project settings](/README.md#loading-settings).
 This Settings asset contains the setting configurations for:

+* System Settings
 * Platform Settings
 * Graphic Settings
 * Sound Settings
 * Input Settings
 * Game Settings

+[System Settings](/2-SystemSettings.md)  gives developer more control over how the system works and how saving is processed.
+In v2.3 the functionality is limited, and will be growing substantially in future releases.

 [Platform Settings](/2-PlatformSettings.md) provides the opportunity to set specific overrides for base functionality.
 In v2.2, we've added options relating to auto detect, vscync, and graphic quality settings, alongside with widget display settings.
 More extensive platform settings for input and audio may come in future versions depending on user requests.